Williammer/leetcode-js/README.md

 $ npm run test:bsrrun
 ```
-which is less convenient than on node test 3.1.2, so I'd recommend using 3.1.2.
+which is less convenient than 3.1.2 node test, so I'd recommend using 3.1.2.

 # Solutions (the new dynamic solution table webPage will replace the weak-ass table below)
 | # | Title | Solutions | Difficulty |